 No. of employees eating breakfast at the office:

 Meanwhile, results of employee questionnaires show an upward trend in the percentage of employees reporting that they eat breakfast-from 88.5% in FY2018, to 91% in FY2019.

 We provide free dental checkups for employees at the time of their annual medical checkups in cooperation with dental clinics close to the Head Office.
 These periodic checkups help prevent gum disease and ensure that cavities and other problems are addressed before they become major issues, and help keep employees' teeth healthy.

 No. of employees receiving dental treatment:

 In 2018, we began providing flu vaccinations for MOL Group executives and employees in the Head Office.
-About 400 people received vaccinations in 2018 and about 600 in 2019.
 We will provide opportunities for even more to receive them, thus maintaining a healthy workplace during flu season.

 MOL has conducted a questionnaire-based health care survey since 2018 to determine the needs of employees when it comes to creating a healthy work environment where everyone can work with vigor and enthusiasm.

 We regularly conduct questionnaire surveys to circulate the research, verification, and PDCA cycle, depending on the objectives, such as recognition of information, improvement of health literacy, productivity, and improvement of medical checkup data.